-Lodge Expansion: Lookout’s historic base lodge was expanded over the 2011 summer with an east wing that added about 84 seats featuring upslope views.
-A spacious new deck on the sunny side of the building is perfect for barbecues and checking out the action on the hill.
-An additional 14,000 square foot base lodge is projected to start construction during the summer of 2014.
+A new 14,000 square foot base lodge is projected to start construction during the summer of 2017.
 The main level will house a new food court, expanded seating, and meeting room space.
 The lower level will have overnight lodging rooms.

 Terrain Parks: Jibbers will discover numerous improvements and upgrades to Rolling Thunder and Huckleberry Jam terrain parks, including new features, rails and table tops.
 The Rolling Thunder quarter-pipe is 1,111 feet in length, the longest in the nation!

 Snowsports School: A higher level of instruction is available at Lookout for skiers and riders of all ages and abilities.
 Programs include the Senior Workshop on Mondays, Downhill Divas for women only on Fridays and Next Level for intermediate and advanced skiers on Fridays & Sundays.
 Individual and group lessons are offered every day the mountain is open.